kroma-network/kroma-specs/specs/glossary.md

 [validator]: glossary.md#validator

 A validator is a decentralized actor, who does [validation].
-To participate network as a validator, one needs to deposit to [Validator Pool contract][validator-pool-contract] in [Validator System V1][validator-system-v1], otherwise needs to register to [Validator Manager contract][validator-manager-contract] in [Validator System V2][validator-system-v2].
+To participate network as a validator, one needs to deposit to [Validator Pool contract][validator-pool-contract] in [ETH-based Validator System][eth-based-validator-system], otherwise needs to register to [Validator Manager contract][validator-manager-contract] in [KRO-based Validator System][kro-based-validator-system].
 Then the validator becomes eligible to submit checkpoint output.

-[validator-system-v1]: ./protocol/validator.md#validator-pool-smart-contract
-[validator-system-v2]: ./experimental/validator-system-v2/overview.md
+[eth-based-validator-system]: ./protocol/validator-v1/validator-pool.md
+[kro-based-validator-system]: ./protocol/validator-v2/overview.md

 ## Trusted Validator